What is domestic violence?

 The safety of the children and the parties involved will be the paramount consideration.

-If you have parenting orders in place and are seeking to make an application for a protection order, or you are defending an application for a protection order, please contact our Gold Coast Family Law department and arrange for a free initial consultation with one of our Family Lawyers.
+If you have parenting orders in place and are seeking to make an application for a protection order, or you are defending an application for a protection order, please contact our Sydney or Gold Coast Family Law department and arrange for a free initial consultation with one of our Family Lawyers.